Patient education: In vitro fertilization (IVF) (Beyond the Basics)

 IVF is usually considered by couples who have:

-- Severe male factor infertility (sperm counts or sperm motility is low)
+●Severe male factor infertility (sperm counts or sperm motility is low, or sperm needs to be extracted surgically from the testicles).

 Although IVF has a high rate of success in helping couples to become pregnant, it has some disadvantages as well, including high costs, potential risks from fertility medications and invasive procedures used, as well as an increased rate of multiple gestation (ie, twins or triplets).
 There may also be an increased risk of some pregnancy complications, such as preterm birth.
 Ectopic pregnancies can occur after IVF, although the risk is much lower than with other fertility therapies.